Markberyl/Markberyl/README.md

 ## 👋 Hey there!
 I'm [Mark Beryl]

 Passionate in writing codes💻✨, weaving magic with code.
-I specialize in crafting elegant solutions using **Python and Json**.
-Always on the lookout for the next exciting challenge that lets me push the boundaries of my knowledge 🚀.

 ### 🚧 Building the future
 I'm on a mission to build robust and scalable software that stands the test of time.
 Whether it's a sleek web app or a powerful machine learning model, count me in!